tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 - compare ZK Proofs for arithmetic circuits and Programmable Constraint System;
-- explain what is meant by the following in [[3]] - "We note that a range proof using the protocol of Bootle et al. [[4]] would have required implementing the commitment opening algorithm as part of the verification circuit, which we are able to eliminate."
+- explain what is meant by the following in [[3]] - "We note that a range proof using the protocol of Bootle et al. [[4]] would have required implementing the commitment opening algorithm as part of the verification circuit, which we are able to eliminate", and how Bunz et al achieve this elimination.